graphql/graphql-spec/spec/Section 5 -- Validation.md

 FieldsInSetCanMerge(set):

+- Let {visitedSelections} be the selections in {set} including visiting fragments and inline fragments and applying any supplied fragment spread arguments.
+- Let {spreadsForName} be the set of fragment spreads with a given name in {visitedSelections}.
+- Given each pair of members {spreadA} and {spreadB} in {spreadsForName}:
+  - {spreadA} and {spreadB} must have identical sets of arguments.
-- Let {fieldsForName} be the set of selections with a given response name in {set} including visiting fragments and inline fragments.
+- Let {fieldsForName} be the set of selections with a given response name in {visitedSelections}.
 - Given each pair of members {fieldA} and {fieldB} in {fieldsForName}:
   - {SameResponseShape(fieldA, fieldB)} must be true.
   - If the parent types of {fieldA} and {fieldB} are equal or if either is not